 The purpose of the Post -Contingency Local Load Relief Warning (PCLLRW) is to provide advance notice to a Transmission Owner(s) (TOs) of the potential for load shed in their area(s).
-It is issued after all other means of transmission constraint control have been exhausted or until sufficient generation is on-line to control the constraint within designated limits and timelines as identified in the PJM Manual for Transmission Operations (M-03), Section 2 - Thermal Operating Guidelines and Section 3 - Voltage & Stability Operating Guidelines.
+It is issued after all other means of transmission constraint control have been exhausted (consistent with guidance provided in Manual 12, Attachment B.2) or until sufficient generation is on-line to control the constraint within designated limits and timelines as identified in the PJM Manual for Transmission Operations (M-03), Section 2 - Thermal Operating Guidelines and Section 3 - Voltage & Stability Operating Guidelines.